androidwiltron/craiggoddenpayne.github.io/_posts/2019-02-03-devops-and-the-devolution-from-developer-to-engineer.md

 title: '#DevOps and the evolution from Developer to multi skilled Engineer'
 image: /assets/img/devops/devops.png
 readtime: 18 minutes
-tags: noops, devops, iaas, terraform, aws, engineer,
+tags: devops, iaas, terraform, aws, engineer,
 ---

 *TLDR - DevOps is awesome, DevOps is not scary, and using the right tools and patterns will allow you to easily transition from Software Developer to Software Engineer and keep ahead of the trend*